 Transformers : we will not be discussing this method for the mean time due to the heavy bulk of transormers.

-Our method is elaborated in the follwing lines:
+Methodolgy

 The current that directly flows from the line conductor is measured using current sensor and the results are sent to a controller, the same thing is done for the current that flows through the neutral condcuctor, the controller measures the difference between the line and the neutral, once the difference exceeds 200 m Amps as a maximum it will send a command to the switch – rely- to tripp the circuit and restrict the current from flowing through the cicuit with a response time of 100 ms, simultaneously the controller sends a signal to the timer to count 5 min from the first occurrence of the fault, after five minutes the timer will send a signal to the controller to reconnect the circuit and the current will flow again.